List of Andromeda episodes: Season 1 (2000–2001)

-Season one of the series shows Dylan Hunt assembling the crew and adjusting to the new universe, while pursuing the creation of the New Systems Commonwealth.

 The idea of the new Commonwealth proves unpopular; only six worlds actually sign the Commonwealth charter in this season.
 Major powers like the Than Hegemony or the Nietzschean Sabra and Jaguar prides are not really interested in the new Commonwealth; Dylan also manages to make quite a few enemies himself (including the most powerful of all Nietzschean Prides, Drago-Kazov).
 Dylan also encounters several dysfunctional remnants of the old High Guard and witnesses the consequences of some of his own actions 300 years before.
 He realizes that the old Commonwealth had made some mistakes, the repetition of which he has to avoid.

-The unification of Andromeda's crew is a major theme of season one.
+The unification of Andromeda's crew is the primary story arc of season one.
 Dylan's new crew does not really believe in the idea of the Commonwealth, and joins him only for personal gain.
 To their surprise they find that having something to fight for is not a bad thing.
 In the season finale, Beka, Dylan's First Officer, even promises to continue his mission if he dies.

-Initially Trance seems to be a ditzy naive girl, warm and compassionate but serving little actual purpose on the ship.
-She quickly demonstrates she is more than she seems.
-Trance has a strong ability to gauge probabilities in the fabric of space-time, which seems to others as if she could see the future.
-She describes it as seeing "all possible futures".
-She uses this ability several times to help her friends, but her true goals remain unknown.
-The show hints that she engineered the Battle of Witchhead, where the last remains of the old Commonwealth fleet were destroyed, taking most of the Nietzschean forces with them, by "accidentally" sending the Andromeda back in time and pulling various members of the crew by the right strings.
-Dylan himself has a difficult time accepting the fact that the universe he lived in no longer exists and all his friends are long dead.
-In a bizarre accident he actually manages to contact his fiancée, Sara Riley, 300 years before and even to teleport onto her ship – but returns alone, deciding the new Commonwealth is more important than his own life.

-In the season finale, Andromeda encounters the Magog World ship, a huge structure of twenty connected planets and an artificial sun.
-The World ship contains trillions of Magog and is equipped with a powerful weapon – a point singularity projector, which creates miniature black holes.
-Andromeda is heavily damaged; Tyr and Harper are abducted to the World ship.
-Trying to rescue them, Rev Bem follows them to the World ship.
-The rest of the crew are badly injured.
+In the season finale, Andromeda encounters the Magog World ship, a structure of twenty connected planets and an artificial sun.
+The World ship contains trillions of Magog and is equipped with a powerful weapon which creates miniature black holes.
+The season ends on a cliffhanger.